wletsou/ChromosomeOverlap/README.md

 </tr>
 </table>

-Each meta-chromosome is a list of SNPs (the coumn number in your haplotype file) and their corresponding alleles (0 or 1).
+Each meta-chromosome is a list of SNPs (column numbers in your haplotype file) and their corresponding alleles (0 or 1).

 Perform the initial overlap with at least 50 overlaps per job by running